Ricozl/travelPlanner/README.md

 The homepage design consists of a parallax scrolling effect using CSS.
 Parallax scrolling is where the background content (i.e. an image) is moved at a different speed than the foreground content (in this case, bands of text) while scrolling.
 I have adjusted the opacity of the images to make them better serve as a background to a more readable text.
 Since parallax scrolling does not always work on mobile devices/smart phones, I have used media queries to turn off the effect on mobile devices.

-The parallax viewis followed by a grid of images that is secondary navigation to sites grouped by topic.
+At the top of the page, I have used a more complex navigation The parallax viewis followed by a grid of images that is secondary navigation to sites grouped by topic.
 The images are internal links to pages of text and additional images with more information about each site.

 The principal navigation bar XX